Why Is Your Tree Losing Bark? Causes and Solutions for Peeling Bark

 Insects like bark beetles bore into the inner bark where they feed and lay eggs.
 This disrupts the tree's nutrient flow right under the outer bark.
 The damaged areas become weakened and slough off.
 Keep trees healthy to withstand infestations.
 At the first sign of insects, apply appropriate pest treatments.

 Other critters directly peel away bark with their feeding and clawing habits.
 Rodents like squirrels and porcupines chew through the bark.
 Bears rub against trees, scraping off outer bark with their claws.
-Deer also rub antlers on trees, causing peelings.
+Deer also rub antlers on trees, causing peeling.
 Wrapping hardware cloth or sheet metal around tree trunks blocks access for these animals.

 Disease